in28minutes/java-cheat-sheet/README.md

 }while(count < 5);//while this condn is true, loop is executed.
 //output is 01234
 ```

-#### Do While loop Example 2
+Do While loop Example 2
-Code in do while is executed atleast once.
 ```
 count = 5;
 do{